Favorite Low-Carb and Keto Baked Fish Dinners

 Okay, I admit that Brussels Sprouts aren’t exactly a spring veggie, but you can still get them in the stores and personally I’d enjoy this Low-Carb Roasted Asian Shrimp and Brussels Sprouts Sheet Pan Meal any time of year!

-It’s the use of pine nuts that makes this Low-Carb Baked White Fish with Pine Nut, Parmesan, and Basil Pesto Crust such a wow for me!
+It’s the use of pine nuts that makes this Low-Carb Baked White Fish with Pine Nut, Parmesan, and Pesto Crust such a wow for me!
 Who else is crazy over pine nuts?
 They’re pricey but I buy a big bag at Costco and keep them in the freezer, and use them sparingly for a treat!

 You can’t go wrong with salmon and asparagus, right?
 And this Roasted Lemon Salmon and Asparagus Sheet Pan Meal is easy and delightfully lemony for my lemon-loving tastebuds!